04

 Schema-driven form builder for community programs (event signups, BID applications, surveys) that staff can configure without developer involvement.
 Wraps the public-facing community pages.

-• Schema-driven form builders save dev hours but cost UX hours.
-Worth it for an ops team; not worth it for a public-facing product.
+Schema-driven builders save dev hours and cost UX hours.
+Worth it for an internal ops team, not for a public-facing product.